awsdocs/aws-doc-sdk-examples/python/example_code/keyspaces/README.md

 #### Get started with keyspaces and tables

-Run an interactive example that shows you how to:
+Run an interactive example that shows you how to do the following:

 * Create and manage a keyspace and table.
 * Query the table over a secure TLS connection that's authenticated by Signature V4 (SigV4).